What is Zeaxanthin?

 Zeaxanthin is a naturally occurring substance found in plants.
 It has clear links to eye, skin and cognitive health.
 There are no known negative health consequences to taking it, even in high doses.

-Zeaxanthin, especially combined with lutein, is considered the most effective supplements for eye health.
+Zeaxanthin, especially combined with lutein, is considered the most effective supplement for eye health.
 It’s also a powerful antioxidant.

 Some westerners do not consume enough zeaxanthin from their food and it can be hard to tell how much you’re getting from your diet.
 Adding it as a supplement to your diet will improve your ability to monitor your intake levels.
 To get the maximum benefits, you should take it with some healthy fats.